Edwardsiella lineata: Effect on humans

-Parasitic Life History
+Parasitic life history

 Mnemiopsis leidyi

-E. lineata is the only known member of the Edwardsiidae family to have a parasitic life stage.
+Edwardsiella lineata is the only known member of the Edwardsiidae family to have a parasitic life stage.
 Upon fertilization, a primary planula develops.
 Instead of direct development into an adult polyp like many other anemone species such as its close relative Nematostella vectensis, it infects a species of pelagic ctenophore known as Mnemiopsis leidyi.
 The planula can infect its host in two ways: burrowing through epidermal walls or burrowing through gastrodermal walls into the gut after being eaten by an M. leidyi.
 It is common for a single M. leidyi to harbor multiple E. lineata parasites.
 On entering a host, the larva adopts a worm-like appearance and feeds on the contents of the host's gut.
 When sufficiently developed, or if the host dies, it exits the host and regains its planula larval form.
 If another host is available it can once again adopt the worm-like phase, but if no new host is available, it can settle on the seabed and undergo metamorphosis into a juvenile sea anemone polyp.
 This metamorphosis can take as little as three days.
 If the parasitic larva is artificially excised from its host it may also undergo metamorphosis into a polyp, presumably because manual excision mimics natural death of the host or the parasite voluntarily leaving.
 E. lineata has been proposed as a possible biological control on the voracious planktivore M. leidyi, though this has yet to be artificially implemented.
 Infected ctenophores have lower growth rates than their non-infected counterparts, sometimes even negative growth rates, or "shrinking", leading to thoughts that E. lineata could help depress the population of M. leidyi in areas where it becomes damaging to fisheries.